jsiverskog/pyheatshrink/README.rst

    >>> import heatshrink2
    >>> with heatshrink2.open('data.bin', mode='wb') as fp:
-   ...     fp.write("Is there anybody in there?")
+   ...     fp.write(b"Is there anybody in there?")

 You can also use :code:`EncodedFile` directly: